smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2025/bingo_stats_rough_draft.md

 read 11 times for 8 squares.

 One of those interesting stats phenomena: even though most cards only include a few unique books, most of the books read are unique.
-There were an average of 2.8 reads per book.
+There were an average of 2.9 reads per book.

 ### Authors

 The ten most-read authors were:

-- Robert Jackson Bennett, read 768 times
+- Robert Jackson Bennett, read 770 times
-- T. Kingfisher, read 626 times
+- T. Kingfisher, read 627 times
-- Brandon Sanderson, read 394 times
+- Brandon Sanderson, read 395 times
-- Matt Dinniman, read 356 times
+- Matt Dinniman, read 358 times
-- Terry Pratchett, read 351 times
+- Terry Pratchett, read 353 times
 - Heather Fawcett, read 336 times
 - Joe Abercrombie, read 325 times
-- Adrian Tchaikovsky, read 304 times
+- Adrian Tchaikovsky, read 305 times
-- Octavia E. Butler, read 288 times
+- Octavia E. Butler, read 291 times
 - M.L.
-Wang, read 286 times
+Wang, read 288 times

 The authors used for the most squares were:

 - T. Kingfisher, used for 27 squares
 - ***TIE***: Brandon Sanderson and Ursula K. Le Guin, each used for 25 squares
-- ***TIE***: Martha Wells and Stephen King, each used for 23 squares
+- ***TIE***: Lois McMaster Bujold and Martha Wells and Stephen King, each used for 23 squares

 Marissa Meyer was the author read at least 10 times with the highest ratio of squares to times read: read 11 times for 9 squares.